 We do understand that there are very experienced members of education support staff delivering support for children in braille.
 If you feel that you have the relevant experience or background in braille, and wish to be considered – please get in touch – we consider such applications on an individual basis.
 Email firstname.lastname@example.org

-To apply for the 2019 course – download and complete the following application form:
+To apply for the 2020 course – please complete the application form:

 The cost of the course is £750 per place (£650 for VIEW members).